-Dr. Salvatore Andrea Mastrolia completed his degree in Medicine and Surgery with honor for academic results in 2010.
-He was a resident at Department of Obstetrics and Gynecology of the University Hospital of Bari "Aldo Moro", Bari (Italy) from 2011.
-In 2013 he started his fellowship within the International Fellowship Program for Advanced training in Obstetrics and Gynecology at the Department of Obstetrics and Gynecology of Soroka University Medical Center (Ben Gurion University of the Negev, Beer Sheva, Israel), which he completed in 2016, focused on fetal medicine, obstetric ultrasound and management of obstetrical emergencies.
+Dr. Salvatore Andrea Mastrolia completed his degree in Medicine and Surgery with Honors in 2010.
+He was a resident at the Department of Obstetrics and Gynecology at the University Hospital of Bari "Aldo Moro", Bari (Italy).
+In 2013, he started his fellowship within the International Fellowship Program for Advanced Training in Obstetrics and Gynecology at the Department of Obstetrics and Gynecology of Soroka University Medical Center (Ben Gurion University of the Negev, Beer Sheva, Israel), which he completed in 2016, focusing on fetal medicine, obstetric ultrasound and management of obstetrical emergencies.

-From March 2017 Dr. Mastrolia is a senior physician at the Fondazione MBBM (San Gerardo Hospital, Monza, Italy), an Institution dedicated to perinatal medicine and affiliated to the University of Milano Bicocca (Milano, Italy).
+In March 2017, Dr. Mastrolia became a senior physician at the Fondazione MBBM (San Gerardo Hospital, Monza, Italy), an institution dedicated to perinatal medicine and affiliated to the University of Milano Bicocca (Milano, Italy).

-Preterm parturition, preeclampsia, recurrent pregnancy loss, intrauterine growth restriction, fetal demise, premature rupture of membranes, placental abruption, antithrombotic therapies during pregnancy
+HIs research Interests include preterm parturition, preeclampsia, recurrent pregnancy loss, intrauterine growth restriction, fetal demise, premature rupture of membranes, placental abruption, and antithrombotic therapies during pregnancy.

 Tomaso A. Poggio, is the Eugene McDermott Professor at MIT and one of the most cited computational scientists.
 The citation for the 2009 Okawa prize mentions his “…pioneering research ranging from the biophysical and behavioral studies of the visual system to the computational analysis of vision and learning in humans and machines.”
 His recent work is on a theory of hierarchical architectures for unsupervised learning of invariant representations.